aasthatandon/NCDC-Weather-Big-Data-Analysis/README.md

 ### Problem Statement :
-Efficiently extract USAF weather station IDs and average wind direction, range of ceiling heights, and average visibility distances from the NCDC dataset to identify yearly trends.
+To efficiently extract USAF weather station IDs and corresponding average wind direction, range of sky ceiling heights, and average visibility distances from the NCDC dataset to identify yearly trends.

 ### Project Description: